You hired 40 engineers.You're going slower

 McKinsey's 2022 research found that 30% of CIOs believe more than 20% of their technical budget ostensibly dedicated to new products is actually being consumed by technical debt resolution.
 At scale-up stage - when you're hiring fast and shipping fast - this budget diversion is invisible in sprint planning but visible in slipping roadmap timelines and increasing incident rates.

-Each engineer on your team loses 13.5 hours a week to debt.
+Each engineer loses 13.5 hours a week to debt.
 At 50 engineers, that's a hidden team of 16.

 Stripe's Developer Coefficient study found developers spend an average of 13.5 hours per week on technical debt maintenance - roughly a third of their working week.
 At a 50-engineer org, that's the equivalent of 16 full-time engineers spending their entire working week on debt instead of product.
-The number doesn't improve as you hire - it compounds, because more engineers means more code, more debt surface area, and more coordination overhead.
+The number doesn't improve as you hire - it compounds.

 Stripe, "The Developer Coefficient," 2018 (Harris Poll survey of 1,000+ developers).